-1 The first Christians did not consider Christmas as the daybirth, and the day of man's death, so Christmas as a holiday, appeared much later.
-The main circumstance that contributed to the birth of the Christmas holiday was that no one knew the exact date of the birth of Jesus Christ.
-And heretics, who made a significant contribution to the appearance of the holiday, the most important event in the life of Jesus was his baptism in the Jordan River, when the Holy Spirit descended upon him, after which the Savior became inaccessible to sin, like all ordinary mortals.
-Christians had to somehow resist the heretic holiday, so their version of the feast of Epiphany became known as the Epiphany.
-And according to the version of the Orthodox Church, Christ first appeared to people in the image of God, and did not become them on this day.
-So in the ancient Orthodox Church two festivals were united: Baptism and the Nativity of Christ.
-To specify the date of the Nativity of Christ it was necessary also because of pagans who worshiped the cult of the sun and for whom the day of the winter solstice was considered a holiday of the birth of nature, since its spring awakening began.
-And although Emperor Constantine I already proclaimed Christianity as the official religion (this happened in 325 AD), the Gentiles had about 90% of the total population.
-The main way to convert the pagans to Christianity was not the whip, but the carrot, that is, filling their holidays with a new meaning and that's why in the Catholic church the Nativity of Christ is still celebrated on December 25, earlier this day was a holiday of the sun.
-To the pagans, however, the version according to which both the sun enters the world, and the world through the appearance of Christ is filled with divine light, quite pleased.
+The first Christians did not consider Christmas to be a daybirth, and the day of death of a person, therefore Christmas as a holiday appeared much later.
+The main circumstance that contributed to the emergence of the holiday of Christmas was that no one knew the exact date of birth of Jesus Christ.
+And for the heretics, who made a significant contribution to the emergence of the holiday, the most important event in the life of Jesus was his baptism in the Jordan River, when the Holy Spirit descended upon him, after which the Savior became inaccessible to sin, like all mere mortals.
+Christians had to somehow resist the heretical holiday, so their version of the holiday of Baptism began to be called Epiphany.
+And according to the Orthodox Church, Christ first appeared to people in the image of God, and did not become him on this day.
+So in the ancient Orthodox Church, two holidays were united: Baptism and the Nativity of Christ.
+It was necessary to clarify the date of the Nativity of Christ also because of the pagans who worshiped the cult of the sun and for whom the day of the winter solstice was considered a holiday of the birth of nature, since its spring awakening began.
+And although Emperor Constantine I had already proclaimed Christianity the official religion (this happened in 325 AD), pagans made up about 90% of the entire population.
+The main way to convert pagans to Christianity was not the stick, but the carrot, that is, filling their holidays with new meaning, and therefore in the Catholic Church Christmas is still celebrated on December 25, while earlier this day was a holiday of the sun.
+The pagans liked the version, according to which the sun enters the world, and the world is filled with divine light through the appearance of Christ.

 Features of Russian Christmas